openlawteam/lao-docs/README.md

 Deployment is handled automatically via Netlify CI. :tada:

-### Full-text Search Indexing

-TODO.
-Needs to be set up.
-Ping @mroth when we want to get this going.

 ## License

 The written documentation and source code examples are licensed under the